-Midcoast Conservancy manages more than 60 miles of trails on properties stretching from Knox, Freedom, and Montville south to properties in Newcastle and Alna.
+Midcoast Conservancy and our volunteers manage more than 95 miles of trails on properties stretching from Knox, Freedom, and Montville south to properties in Newcastle and Alna and east to Friendship.
 Private campsites and rustic huts are available for you with a reservation at Hidden Valley Nature Center, 1000 acres of accessible wilderness with a nearly 30-mile network of trails in Jefferson.
 Click here for our 2019 stewardship update!

-If you enjoy paddling and camping, reserve a campsite on one of the Spectacle Islands on beautiful Damariscotta Lake, a 20 minute paddle from the public boat launch in Jefferson.
+If you enjoy paddling and camping, reserve the campsite on the Spectacle Islands on beautiful Damariscotta Lake, a 20 minute paddle from the public boat launch in Jefferson.
 Spectacle Islands are carry-in carry-out sites, open to the public during the day.
 Fantastic kayaking and canoeing abounds for adventurous types.
 Make your own trail here!